strontic/strontic.github.io/xcyclopedia/library/cscript.exe-79E4FBFE24A81B3A2AEB3B3D3DEB3D75.md

 ## Possible Misuse

 *The following table contains possible examples of `cscript.exe` being misused.
-While `cscript.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `cscript.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --